• Skip to primary navigation

 Instructions

-• In a bowl, cream together butter and sugar.
+• In a bowl, add butter and sugar.
+Using a hand mixer, beat until creamed and fluffy, about a minute.
 Add peppermint extract and stir to combine.

-• In a separate bowl, sift together flour and cocoa powder.
+• In a separate bowl, sift together flour, cocoa powder, and salt.
 Add flour mixture, half at a time, to butter mixture and stir until dough forms.
 Dough will be thick.

 • Shape into a disc and wrap in wax paper.
 Refrigerate for 30 minutes.

-• Meanwhile, preheat oven to 350 degrees and line a baking sheet with parchment paper.
+• Meanwhile, preheat oven to 350℉ and line a baking sheet with parchment paper.
 Set aside.

 • Place melting wafers in a microwave safe bowl and microwave in 30 second increments, stirring until melted.